 Male factor infertility accounts for approximately 20% of infertility issues.
 However, when coupled with other female factors, it can contribute up to 50-60% of fertility problems.
-Due to this, Fertility Solutions performs a conventional semen analysis for all male patients.
-We evaluate seminal volume, pH, sperm concentration, motility, morphology and antibodies.
-Although this test is thorough, we are purely looking at the external features of the sperm.
+Due to this, your fertility specialist or GP may order a conventional semen analysis for all male patients.
+A semen analysis evaluates seminal volume, pH, sperm concentration, motility, morphology and antibodies.
+Although this test is thorough, it is purely looking at the external features of the sperm.
 It does not necessarily take into account any problems inside the sperm, such as the integrity of the DNA.
 Although DNA damage or fragmentation can be linked with poor semen parameters, approximately 8% of patients with DNA fragmentation can return a normal conventional semen analysis result.
 While this is not a large group of men, for some patients it could have a real and negative impact on their fertility potential.

 Factors Leading To Sperm DNA Damage